stevana/stateful-pbt-with-fakes/README.md

-# Getting the most out of property-based testing
+# The sad state of property-based testing libraries

 Property-based testing is a rare example of academic research that has made it to the mainstream in less than 30 years.